thoughtworks-jumpstart/guides/docs/frontend-web-development/react-jsx.md

 export default App;
 ```

-You can also change the value that will be passed into an attribute.
+You can also change the value that got passed into an attribute.
 Let trying adding a new class.

-First lets add a new classname `.app--red`
+First, let us add a new class name `.app--red`

 ```css
 .app {